All Products

 Important

-To avoid data loss, data of the CHAR and VARCHAR(n) types is converted to VARCHAR(4*n) after the data is migrated to the destination Doris database.
+To prevent data loss, data of the CHAR and VARCHAR(n) types is converted to VARCHAR(4*n) after being migrated to Doris.

-• If you do not specify the data length, the default value VARCHAR(65533) is used.
+• If no data length is specified, the default value VARCHAR(65533) of Doris is used.

-• If the data length exceeds 65533, the data is converted to the STRING type after it is migrated to the destination Doris database.
+• If the data length exceeds 65533, the data is converted to STRING after being migrated to Doris.

 • BINARY